repconn/iac-starter-kit/README.md

 [![CI](https://github.com/repconn/infracode-boilerplate/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/repconn/infracode-boilerplate/actions/workflows/CI.yml)

-# 🧱 Infrastructure code boilerplate
+# Infrastructure as Code starter kit
 Multi-Cloud Infrastructure as Code boilerplate repository
 ![](_assets/logo.png)

 ## Motivation
 Every time when you start a new IaC project you have to answer a lot of questions - how to organize your code files? how to manage state-files? do I have to run terraform locally or do I need a CI server for that?